mmbman/Katagiri/1986-10-31-Tiantai-Buddhism-Talk-1.md

 **Katagiri Roshi:** No, Bodhidharma belongs to the Zen lineage.

-Nagarjuna usually was respected as a founder of Tendai lineage, Tendai family tree, and also Avatamsaka family lineage, and also Pure Land school lineage.
-So Nagarjuna was a great guy, anyway! *[Laughing.]* Because he built up the central teaching of Buddhism.
+Nāgārjuna usually was respected as a founder of Tendai lineage, Tendai family tree, and also Avatamsaka family lineage, and also Pure Land school lineage.
+So Nāgārjuna was a great guy, anyway! *[Laughing.]* Because he built up the central teaching of Buddhism.
 His history was very interesting.
 Have you ever read it?
 His history was really interesting, his life.
 Well anyway, he was really respected by many Buddhist schools.
-So even the Zen lineage: Nagarjuna Bodhisattva, you know?
+So even the Zen lineage: Nāgārjuna Bodhisattva, you know?

 #### 54:59